-You or your child will probably need to stay in hospital overnight.
+You will probably need to stay in hospital overnight.

 Most people have minor discomfort only.
-You or your child might feel some:
+You might have some vertigo or ringing in your ears.

-The stitches will be removed after about a week.
-The cochlear implant will be switched on any time between one day and 6 weeks after surgery.
-Over several sessions, an audiologist will adjust or fine tune your device to help improve your or your child's hearing.
+The cochlear implant will be switched on once your wound has healed, which could be any time between one day and 6 weeks after surgery.
+An audiologist will fine tune the device to improve your hearing.
+This usually takes several sessions.

 What can go wrong?

-Discuss the benefits and risks with your surgeon before deciding to have the operation.
-The procedure usually goes smoothly but the risks include:
+It's important to discuss the benefits and risks with your surgeon before deciding to have the procedure.
+Most of the time there are no complications, but the risks can include:

 - infection at the site where the implant is inserted